|

 Some would say just such an "all-purpose" medical professional already exists, namely the naturopathic doctor, or ND.

-Trained in four-year accredited postgraduate medical programs and certified under national board examinations, NDs spend the clinical years of their training in outpatient settings rather than in hospitals, focusing on primary care medicine and conditions such as metabolic syndrome.
+Trained in four-year accredited postgraduate medical programs and certified under national board examinations, NDs spend the clinical years of their training in outpatient settings rather than in hospitals, focusing on primary care medicine and conditions like metabolic syndrome.

-Their approach to medicine has a deep grounding in a set of philosophical tenets - primarily a profound trust in the body's ability to heal itself.
+Their approach to medicine has a deep grounding in a set of philosophical tenets - primarily a profound trust in the body's ability to correct itself.

-Symptoms are viewed as signals that various stressors are overwhelming the body's innate self-healing design.
-So naturopathic treatment is oriented towards removing or better managing the causes of such imbalances and restoring the body's self-healing mechanisms using the safest effective means.
+Symptoms are viewed as signals that various stressors are overwhelming the body's innate self-regulating design.
+So naturopathic treatment is oriented towards removing or better managing the causes of such imbalances and restoring the body's mechanisms using the safest effective means.

 Along the way, NDs aim to treat each patient as an individual and to educate the metabolic syndrome patient about a lifestyle approach which promotes his or her optimal health.
-The aim is empower people to maintain themselves at a high level of overall wellness.
+The aim is to empower people to maintain overall wellness.

-To effectively and safely apply such a wide range of metabolic syndrome therapies, naturopathic doctors are well-trained in potential interactions between medications and health-boosting natural vitamins and minerals, also known as nutraceuticals.
+To effectively and safely apply such a wide range of therapies for Metabolic Syndrome, naturopathic doctors are well-trained in potential interactions between prescription medications, and vitamins, minerals, amino acids, enzymes, and botanicals known as nutraceuticals.

 The great advantage of access to such a diverse collection of therapies is the ability of NDs to tailor treatment to each individual patient.
-This feature of naturopathic care is often the key to successful outcomes for people with metabolic syndrome who have experience of failing to respond satisfactorily to conventional medical treatment.
+This feature of naturopathic care is often the key to successful outcomes for people with Metabolic Syndrome who have respondend poorly to conventional medical treatment.

 Learn what is Metabolic Syndrome?